 By Jostle

 Jostle’s approach to communication is more deliberate than in many legacy setups.
-Teams use News for leadership messages, operational updates, and timely announcements, with targeting by role, team, and location to keep information relevant.
-Notify adds urgency with push notifications when needed, and sign-offs offer a simple way to acknowledge important messages.
-Together, these tools help reduce follow-ups and ensure that the right people receive the message in time.
+Teams use News for leadership messages, operational updates, and timely announcements, then target them by role or location so employees aren’t sorting through posts that don’t apply to them.
+Notify adds urgency with push notifications when needed, and sign-offs offer a simple way to acknowledge policy changes, safety guidance, and other essential updates.

-Where many legacy intranets post every message in one place, Jostle separates official communication from the everyday human layer that keeps culture visible.
+Where many legacy intranets post every message in one place, Jostle keeps everyday employee activity separate from formal announcements.
 Activity is a dedicated space for Shout-Outs, milestones, and day-to-day moments that keeps the hub feeling alive without turning important announcements into just another post in a mixed feed.

 For shared knowledge and guidance, Jostle focuses on keeping information usable over time.
-The Library provides a maintained home for policies, how-tos, and essential resources, while still letting teams work in familiar tools.
+The Library provides a maintained home for policies, how-tos, and essential resources.
 Content can sync with Google Drive or OneDrive, with access controlled in Jostle and reflected in the underlying document.
-This avoids the common intranet pattern where files are embedded from individual drives, permissions need to be updated every time someone joins a team, and content quietly breaks when the original owner leaves.
+This avoids the common intranet pattern where files are embedded from individual drives, permissions need to be updated every time someone joins a team, and content breaks when the original owner leaves.

-JostleAI’s Ask a Question builds on the Library by delivering direct answers from content that each employee is already allowed to access.
+JostleAI’s Ask a Question improves Library’s searchability by delivering direct answers from content that each employee is already allowed to access.
 Responses use employee context like role and location, which helps employees get answers that actually apply to them, instead of generic results that still require follow-up or confirmation.

-Once those pieces are in place, Weekly email Digests bring the most relevant News, Library updates, Events, and Activity into a personalized recap for each employee.
+Once those core communication and resource tools are in place, Weekly Digest emails bring the most relevant News, Library updates, Events, and Activity into a personalized recap for each employee.
 That makes the hub useful even for people who don’t check in every day, and reduces re-sharing the same information across email and chat just to maintain awareness.

 When questions are better answered by a person, Jostle supports that too.
 The People directory and Teams org charts make it easier to understand how the organization is structured and who they should go to with questions or updates about policies or their projects, helping avoid costly delays.